1. A Challenging Project

 — Albert Einstein

-Where does the principle of Occam's Razor fit into this?
+Where does the principle of Occam's Razor fit into all of this?

 Why is this latter option so difficult for some to believe and even harder, it seems, to adopt?